powsybl/powsybl-open-rao/docs/algorithms/marmot.md

 of all linear actions (PSTs, injections, redispatching, ...) get fine-tuned and and smoothed out over time to respect the power gradients.

-> If no intertemporal constraints are provided or if they are all respected at the end of the independent RAOs, there is
+> If no time-coupled constraints are provided or if they are all respected at the end of the independent RAOs, there is
 > no need for the global linear RAO.

 ## Technical challenges